LAPAROSCOPIC COLECTOMY

 LAP BAND

-GARTH H. BALLANTYNE, M.D.
+GARTH H. BALLANTYNE, M.D., M.B.A.

 F.A.C.S., F.A.S.C.R.S.